| |

 heavens ‘Jibraeel’ (A.S.) gave him a “Jannat nu

-Tuffah” (an apple) which he ate and there after Maulatena
+Tuffah” (an apple) which he ate and there after Maulaatona

-Fatema was conceived in the rehm mubarak (womb) of Maulatena Khadija.
+Faatemah was conceived in the rehm mubarak (womb) of Maulaatona Khadija.

-Ma Fatema had the grace, beauty and fragrance of the “Hur-ul-Een”
+Ma Faatemah had the grace, beauty and fragrance of the “Hur-ul-Een”

 of “Jannat” .
-When Maulatena Fatema was born, the heavens
+When Maulaatona Faatemah was born, the heavens

 shined gloriously and the whole Mecca glittered with heavenly blessings

-and Rasulullah (S.A.W.) said that she is the ‘saiyyeda’
+and Rasoolullaah (S.A.W.) said that she is the ‘saiyyeda’

 (leader) of the women of the world.
-Rasulullah (S.A.W.) had held
+Rasoolullaah (S.A.W.) had held

-Maulatena Fatema in such high esteem , that upon her arrival Rasulullah
+Maulaatona Faatemah in such high esteem , that upon her arrival Rasoolullaah

 (S.A.W.) would stand up as a mark of love and respect.
 Even the